Workflows

 Use Shift+Arrow Up to quickly increase a task’s priority and move it up in the list, or use Shift+Arrow Right and Shift+Arrow Left to quickly move tasks between sections.

-No need to look at tasks that are not relevant now.
-Once you plan the tasks to work on next, collapse Later section by clicking its name β this works for all sections in all workflows.
+No need to look at tasks that aren’t relevant now.
+Once you plan the tasks to work on next, collapse Later section by clicking its name – this works for all sections in all workflows.

-A task with the highest urgency is always highlighted in bold as the next task to work on.
-Although this can be disabled in the settings.
+As in any other workflow, a task with the highest urgency is always highlighted in bold as the next task to work on – although this can be disabled in the settings.

 In this workflow, tasks live in two buckets called Now and Later.
-Now bucket is where you keep tasks to work on now, while Later holds candidates to work on in the future.
+Now bucket is where you keep tasks to work on now (your current focus), while Later holds candidates to work on in the future.

 In area settings, you can change the initial section for newly created tasks.
-By default, it is Later, but it can be switched to Now, if you wish.
+By default, it’s Later, but it can be switched to Now, if you wish.

 This workflow is an extension of our Now / Later workflow, where your Now tasks are broken down even further to give you more structure.

-In this workflow, your current tasks are broken down by their status, with the section for In progress tasks at the top, then your Next tasks to work on after you you finish what you already started, then your Waiting tasks, and finally your backlog of tasks to work in the future.
+In this workflow, your current tasks are broken down by their status, with the section for In progress tasks at the top, then your Next tasks to work on after you finish what you already started, then your Waiting tasks, and finally your backlog of tasks to work on and pick from in the future.

 This workflow encourages you to finish existing unfinished tasks before taking on new ones.

-This is similar to a traditional Kanban board, where tasks start on one side of the board and slowly move to the other side as they go through each status.
-Compared to a traditional Kanban board, the visual difference is that in Lunatask, sections are stacked vertically instead of as columns horizontally.
+This is similar to a traditional Kanban board, where tasks start on one side and move to the other as progress is made.
+Compared to a traditional Kanban board, the visual difference is that in Lunatask, sections are stacked vertically rather than arranged horizontally in columns, but the concept is the same.

 In area settings, you can change the initial status for newly created tasks.
-By default, it is Later, but it can be switched to Next, if you wish.
+By default, it’s Later, but it can be switched to Next, if you wish.

 This workflow is our modification of MoSCoW productivity method and an extension of our Now / Later workflow, where your Now tasks are broken down even further to help you figure out what’s important.

-For each of your current tasks, choose whether itβs a Must, Should, or Want β we call these motivations.
-This will tell you what is important, what is not, and what to focus on first.
+For each of your current tasks, choose whether it’s a Must, Should, or Want.
+This will tell you what is important, what isn’t, and what to focus on first.
 As in other workflows, start working on tasks from the top.

 | Important | Urgent | Section |